Dec 16 2013

 Collaboration in Practice: 11 Credit Union Case Studies

-Collaboration is one of the first solutions offered by roomfuls of credit union CEOs and leaders: “If we would just collaborate, we could ...”
+Into this mix steps collaboration.
+It’s one of the first solutions offered by roomfuls of credit union leaders: “If we would just collaborate, we could ...”
 Insert your own answer: gain market share, drive down expenses, become consumers’ favored financial institution.
-The list is long, and each goal comes with a grain of truth.
-We can do these things, but it’s more fun to envision the payoff than to plan for the many intermediate steps collaboration requires.
-This report exists to map out those intermediate steps.
+Each goal comes with a grain of truth.
+We can do these things, but it’s more fun to envision the payoff than to plan for the many intermediate steps.
+This report maps out those intermediate steps.

-In preparation, Filene interviewed leaders from 11 separate credit union collaboration efforts.
-In addition to their case studies, we synthesized their experiences into a checklist that both long-time collaborators and first-time cooperators can use.
-In the end, effective collaboration is hard.
-It requires participants to work outside their comfort zones and almost always involves compromise.
-It takes time.
-And, frankly, it doesn’t always work.
-But here are a few of this reports takeaways for successfully achieving credit union collaboration:
+Here we interview leaders from 11 separate credit union collaboration efforts.
+In addition to their case studies, we synthesize their experiences into a checklist that both long-time collaborators and first-time cooperators can use.

 Credit unions face a host of significant challenges.
 These include fierce competition, a broken business model, low member growth, and increasing consolidation.
 It is clear that new modes of problem solving and innovation are needed to address these challenges.